rbarghou/pygriffinlim/README.md

 2. The Fast Griffin Lim which converges more quickly
 3. The Modified Fast Griffin Lim which converges to slightly better values.

+## CLI Instructions

+After installing this package with pip, you can use the command `pygl` which has reasonable help.

 ### Full disclosure
 I have not read the Griffin Lim paper very closely, and I expect that my implementation is missing crucial aspects.
 But this is a practical repository, not an academic one.
 So... you know... if you